zk4/coge/README.md

-> How I reuse a existing project as a template effectively?
+> How can I reuse a existing project or file as a template source effectively?

 ![image-20210312140113821](https://raw.githubusercontent.com/zk4/image_backup/main/img/image-20210312140113821.png)